Gastric Sleeve in Houston

 Like any surgical operation, sleeve gastrectomy has possible complications, such as leakage, dilation of the sleeve (which allows for more food intake) and other usual complications associated with bariatric surgery, though the risks are felt to be possibly lower than in gastric bypass and duodenal switch.

 Sleeve gastrectomy patients experienced resolution rates for type 2 diabetes, high blood pressure, high cholesterol, and obstructive sleep apnea that were similar to resolution rates for other restrictive procedures such as lap band.

-Watch the video below to learn more about the gastric sleeve weight loss surgery.
+Watch the video below to learn more about the bariatric sleeve surgery for weight loss.